Analysis: Bumpy road ahead for Biden’s infrastructure plan | Federal News Network

 The trip is unlikely to be smooth.

-Biden’s $2.3 trillion infrastructure package, released Wednesday, would go well beyond the usual commitments to roads and bridges.
-It’s a down payment on combating climate change, a chance to take on racial inequities, an investment in manufacturing and a reorienting of corporate taxes to pay for everything.
+Biden’s $2.3 trillion infrastructure package, released Wednesday, would go well beyond the usual commitments to roads and bridges to touch almost every part of the country.
+It’s a down payment on combating climate change, a chance to take on racial inequities, an expansion of broadband, an investment in manufacturing and a reorienting of corporate taxes to pay for everything.
 To succeed where his predecessors stalled, Biden will have to navigate a conflicting set of political forces with winners and losers all around.

+“It’s big, yes, it’s bold, yes, and we can get it done,” the president said in a Wednesday afternoon speech in Pittsburgh.
+“In 50 years, people are gonna look back and say, this was the moment that America won the future.”

 Biden sees infrastructure as a fundamental promise that must be honored before Democrats face voters in 2022.